getcouped/eslint-plugin-react-google-translate/README.md

 }
 ```

-The correct way to write this code, avoiding browser exceptions is to wrap each of the conditionally rendered text nodes (with siblings) in an element (generally a `<span>`).
+The safe way to write this code, avoiding browser exceptions, is to wrap each of the conditionally rendered text nodes (with siblings) in an element (for example, a `<span>`).
 Static text nodes with conditionally rendered siblings must also be wrapped:

 ```jsx
 function SomeComponent({ val }) {